 |

 From the start, membership of the band was large - 180 had joined at the beginning - and there was always around 100 on each parade.
-These photographs (above and
+This photographs, taken on

-below), taken on Broadgate Recreation Ground, give an indication of how popular it was.
+Dovecote Lane Recreation Ground gives an indication of how popular it was.

 |